Our leadership team has a wealth of experience and varied backgrounds and qualifications. Read more about them in their employee profiles below.

 Gillian leads reform through collaboration, with a leadership style that encourages innovation and continuous improvement to deliver the best policy outcomes.

 With more than 30 years’ experience in state and local government, Gillian has delivered reform projects across several portfolios including strategy and performance, policy and operations.

 Gillian has fostered partnerships across government and industry having worked in leadership roles at Transport for Victoria, City of Greater Geelong, Transport Accident Commission, Department of Transport, Planning and Local Infrastructure (Victoria), Department of Planning and Community Development (Victoria) and VicRoads.

 Gillian has a Bachelor of Education, Master of Letters and Doctor of Business Administration.

-Graham Giannini is the NTC's Chief Corporate Officer and is responsible for leading the NTC Corporate Services team, made up of Finance, Human Resources, ICT & Information Management, Public Affairs & Communication and the Commission Secretariat.
-Corporate Services works closely with internal and external stakeholders to build or improve organisational capabilities and to maintain an effective system of governance and compliance.
+Graham Giannini is responsible for the business and collaboration portfolio, which includes finance, human resources, ICT and information management, legal, project management and the Commission secretariat.
+The group works closely with internal and external stakeholders to build or improve organisational capabilities and to maintain an effective system of governance and compliance.

 Prior to joining the NTC, Graham’s career has been centred on designing and delivering major organisational transformation change programs, either through senior executive roles or as a consultant.